Aegon III Targaryen

 Aegon was married to his cousin, Princess Jaehaera Targaryen, in 131 AC.
 As Jaehaera was the only surviving child of the late Aegon II Targaryen, the match was a political one, so both bloodlines could be seen to hold the throne in the hope of uniting the Seven Kingdoms and the factions who fought for each side.
 Since Jaehaera was eight years old at the time of the marriage, and Aegon was eleven, it was not consummated.
 Two years later, the marriage ended childless when Jaehaera died, of suicide or perhaps murder.

-After he came of age in 136 AC, Aegon dismissed the regents and his Hand of the King, and named Prince Viserys as his Hand.
+After Aegon came of age in 136 AC, he dismissed the regents and his Hand of the King, and named Prince Viserys as his Hand.
 Viserys served as Hand during the remaining years of Aegon's reign, and during the reigns of both of Aegon's sons.
 The crown dealt with several pretenders claiming to be Daeron the Daring, who perished during the Second Battle of Tumbleton but whose body had never been found or identified.

 As king, Aegon III strove to give the realm peace and plenty, but his coldness kept him from courting his lords and people.
 Aegon is often blamed for the death of the last dragon, having had a great distaste for dragons after the tragic death of Stormcloud and because he witnessed his mother being devoured by Sunfyre.
 Although the maesters may have played a part in the death of the last dragons, Aegon III became known as "Aegon the Dragonbane".
 At the urging of his brother, Prince Viserys, Aegon brought nine mages from Essos to attempt to hatch a clutch of dragon eggs with magic, but this ended in failure.